hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 Tobago.
 The impact of the Caribbean countries consented to participate in a survey revealed the disparity in the geographic representation on
 Digital Scent technology based upon IoT and AI segmentation of survey participation were illustrated by two most significant contributions were from
 Jamaica and Trinidad and Tobago, representing approximately 73% of respondents.
 No single country has 50% or more respondents.
 Another survey participants segmented by the Caribbean region identify the stage of development for AR, VR or MR idea.
-The survey of the DST illustnned to work on the percentage of the combined Caribbean responses segmented by the status of each project phase.
+The survey of the DST illustrated to work on the percentage of the combined Caribbean responses segmented by the status of each project phase.
 Approximately 27% of the Caribbean respondents were already working on various project phases.
 An average of 41% planned to work on each segment but only 15.6% and 6.5% of developers were ready to present the proof-of-concept and final working product.